 - Start a gratitude journal

 - Eat in season.
-Believe it or not, there are great fruits and veggies to be found in the fall and winter.
-Load your cart with apples, bananas, Brussels sprouts, carrots, pumpkins and celery.
+Believe it or not, there are great fruits and veggies to be found year round.
+Load your cart with apples, bananas, Brussels sprouts, carrots, pumpkins, and celery.

 - Experiment in the kitchen.
 There’s no shortage of healthy takes on our favorite recipes – including delicious comfort food.
 Plus, you can make it a family affair to teach kids important life skills in the kitchen.